 Puget Sound Collections must abide by state and federal laws in the United States.
 For example, the Fair Debt Collection Practices Act prohibits a debt collector from using abusive, unfair, or deceptive practices.
 In addition, the FDCPA provides you with many rights to ensure that collection agencies don’t take advantage of you.
 In particular:

-- It is a violation of federal law for Puget Sound Collections to report inaccurate or incomplete information on your credit report.
+- It is a violation of federal law for Puget Sound Collections to report inaccurate or incomplete information about you.